 Symptom: Heartbeat Missed or Slow to Provision

 No matter the number, all devices will try to inform back to the Controller.
 By default, the controller can handle 200 simultaneous connections from devices, so devices with heartbeats missed shouldn't be an issue unless a single Controller is managing thousands of devices.
 If it is only managing a few hundred devices the adjustment described in this section can be tried out, but it may not have the desired results.
-The number of simultaneous inform messages that can be processed can be set in system.properties by adjusting the following:
+The number of simultaneous inform messages that can be processed can be set in the system.properties file by adding the following lines and adjusting the values to best suit your needs.
+It does not matter where these lines are added in the file.

 The default value is 200 and